NVIDIA/NeMo-Framework-Launcher/README.md

 several previously-unassailable tasks, including subject recontextualization, text-guided view synthesis, appearance modification, and artistic rendering, while still preserving the subject's key features.

+### 2.6.
+Imagen

+[Imagen](https://arxiv.org/abs/2205.11487) is a multi-stage text-to-image diffusion model with an unprecedented degree of photorealism and a deep level of language understanding.
+Given a text prompt, Imagen first generates an image at a 64x64 resolution and then upsamples the generated image to 256x256 and 1024x1024 resolutions, all using diffusion models.

+NeMo Imagen provides various options to fully cusotomize the Imagen training.
+For super-resolution (SR) model, we support both regular UNet and efficient UNet as proposed in the paper.
 ## 3. Feature Matrix

 ### 3.1.
 ViT Models